ndori/RxLoading/README.md

 #### **`IConfigurationProvider`**
 for most cases `IStateProvider` will be enough, but if you need more control you can use the lower level `IConfigurationProvider`

-instead of returning a `LoadingState`, you will now need to return a `ILoadingStateConfiguration` for each item emitted.
+instead of returning a `LoadingState`, you will now need to return an `ILoadingStateConfiguration` for each item emitted.
 `ILoadingStateConfiguration` will be called getting the ILoadingLayout itself, so it can actually modify it for whatever it likes for each emitted item.
-The reason for the indirection is that while the Configuration can be calculated in another thread the modification of the `IloadingLayout` must run on the main ui thread.
+The reason for the indirection is that while the Configuration can be calculated in another thread the modification of the `IloadingLayout` must run on the main UI thread.

 I recommend using `StateProvider` when possible and only use `ConfigurationProvider` when you must.